csomakk/IWatchSeriez/README.md

 - multiple tabs, to track multiple seriez at once.
 - recieve last aired episode info, and possible airing date of next episode.
 - IMDB, OMDB, TVDB, Rottentomatoes connection
+- Add selected files to VLC playlist with one click

 #Future plans
 I plan to keep the program updated, so if you have any suggestion, feel free to contact me at csomakk@gmail.com